guyroutledge/atozcss/_posts/2014-07-07-the-css-opacity-property.md

 I like to use this effect to give some visual feedback to uses hovering over images that are links.
-Opacity is a property that can be animated, by adding a transition to the image, the effect is a nice subtle fade.
+Opacity is a property that can be animated, and by adding a transition to the image, the effect is a nice subtle fade.

 {% highlight css %}
 a img { transition:0.3s; }